wandersonwhcr/openssl-cheatsheet/README.md

 Sign a certificate request from `req.pem` file using certificate authority from `cacert.pem` and private key `cakey.pem`, creating a serial `cacert.srl` file if it doesn't exist and output results to `cert.pem` file.
+This subcommand acts like a "mini CA".

 ```
 openssl x509 \